 Limited places available | Prior registration is necessary!

-Preference goes to the ones joining full retreat.
+Preference goes to the ones joining the full retreat.

 Beware: This is the real thing - something is bound to happen..